vuejs/docs/src/guide/migration/render-function-api.md

 ### 2.x Syntax

-In 2.x, when a component has been registered, the render function will work well when passing the component's name as string to the first arguments:
+In 2.x, when a component has been registered, the render function would work well when passing the component's name as a string to the first argument:

 ```js
 // 2.x